About closure

 As input parameters

 This is because if a move is possible, then any type of borrow should also be possible.
 Note that reverse is not true.
-If the paramenter is annotated as Fn
+If the paramenter is annotated as Fn, then capturing varibales by &mut T or T are not allowed.

 example